Brisbane’s Original 18 Foot Skiff Sailing Club

 The 18’s Club has a long history of class development, with almost all of the controversial design breakthroughs, from the beamy skiffs of the late 1900’s to the six foot beamed and three handed skiffs being developed in Brisbane River boat sheds.

-The Clubhouse was situated on the banks of the Brisbane River at Bulimba, directly opposite Kingsford Smith Drive, Hamilton until 2008 and now races on Waterloo Bay, using the Darling Point Sailing Squadron as its racing base for the 18ft skiffs, and the Brisbane Sailing Squadron on Bulimba Point for the Historical Skiff classes and junior sailing.
+The Clubhouse was situated on the banks of the Brisbane River at Bulimba, directly opposite Kingsford Smith Drive, Hamilton until 2008 and now races on Waterloo Bay, using the Darling Point Sailing Squadron and Royal Queensland Yacht Squadron as racing bases for the 18ft and 12ft skiffs, and the Brisbane Sailing Squadron on Bulimba Point for the Historical Skiff classes and junior sailing.

 The Club’s Beginnings